 After her ordination in 2009 from Hebrew Union College-Jewish Institute for Religion, she served as an Assistant Rabbi at Temple Emanuel of Beverly Hills.
 There, Rabbi Jill’s position at Temple Emanuel was Director of Building Community & Growing Membership, a new role created especially with her talents in mind.
 She revived the Caring Community and chavurot (friendship) circles.
 Jill worked with congregants on creating a welcoming atmosphere.
 She was blessed to work with Rabbi Laura Geller.

-Rabbi Jill’s deep involvement in Jewish mindfulness and meditation led her to the two-year Clergy Leadership program in spiritual practice and mindful leadership from the Institute for Jewish Spirituality.
+Rabbi Jill’s deep involvement in Jewish mindfulness and meditation led her to the two-year Clergy Leadership program in spiritual practice and mindful leadership at the Institute for Jewish Spirituality.
 In addition, she received a certificate from the Jewish Mindfulness Meditation Teaching Training program.

 In 2011, Rabbi Jill decided to leave the congregational rabbinate to laser-focus her energy on Jewish mindfulness: Judaism through the lens of mindfulness, and mindfulness through the perspective of Judaism.
-She founded The Jewish Mindfulness Network (JMN) to create a variety of welcoming experiences and environments to help people discover personal meaning within Jewish texts and the power of mindfulness practices within community.
-In 2016, Rabbi Jill created Hineni: the Mindful Heart Community, a digital online program.

 She continues to teach locally and nationally, as well as offer online courses.
 She is also a frequent scholar-in-residence at congregations across the country.